timrourke/conway/README.md

 ## For more info

+See the main application menu by running the command `bin/conway`.

+See the application's documentation by running the command `bin/conway --help`.

-See the command's documentation by running the command `bin/conway --help`.
+See the `run` command's documentation by running the command `bin/conway run --help`.